Ingredients

 -

 Mound flour, make a well, and add eggs and salt.
 Mix and knead until smooth, 8–10 minutes.
-Rest 30 minutes.
+Cover tightly with plastic wrap and let rest 30 minutes at room temperature.

 Roll out thinly and cut into two large sheets.